 - February 1st through June 30th with 6-month follow-ups to be completed by November 30th

 Medical Application Course Dates: The Medical Applications Course is offered asynchronously.
-It may be taken after completion of the Teacher Training Course.
+It may be taken after completion of the Practical Applications of the Marquette Method of NFP.
 The learner has six months to complete the course after they have been given access to the course materials.

 - Prospective students will read about the Teacher Training Program.